 Research on Bias Throughout the Child Welfare System Shows: A Systemic Problem Demanding Urgent Action

 Child welfare systems, designed to protect vulnerable children, are unfortunately susceptible to bias, impacting the lives of countless families and children.
+Practically speaking, understanding the nature and scope of this bias is crucial to reforming these systems and ensuring equitable outcomes for all children and families.
 Research consistently reveals systemic inequalities and prejudices that influence every stage of the child welfare process, from reporting and investigation to placement and reunification.
-Understanding the nature and scope of this bias is crucial to reforming these systems and ensuring equitable outcomes for all children and families.
-This article delves into the research on bias within child welfare, exploring its various forms, consequences, and potential solutions.
+This article digs into the research on bias within child welfare, exploring its various forms, consequences, and potential solutions.

 The Manifestations of Bias in Child Welfare